Skip to content

 Machines cannot bypass policy constraints because every authorization chain must derive from:

-PolicyGrant → SBA → SPA
+PolicyGrant → SBA → Trust Gateway

 Cumulative Budget Overspend